 Computational Problems are ubiquitous in our everyday life!
-And, depending on what we want to do, those problems either need to be easily solvable or hardly solvable.
+And, depending on what we want to do, those problems might be either easily solvable or hardly solvable.

 Approach to problems:

 [T]he way is to avoid what is strong, and strike at what is weak.